mpetriv/apollo-demo/README.md

-This is a 'Hello World' Meteor app using Apollo.
+This is a demo Meteor app using Apollo.
 It uses MySQL as the database and React as the UI framework.

 ## Install MySQL
 To run, first install MySQL.